json-event-sourcing/pincette-json-streams/docs/telemetry.md

 ## Metrics

-JSON Streams will add OpenTelemetry counters in the applications.
-These are observable counters that refresh every minute.
+JSON Streams will add OpenTelemetry counters in the applications for all their parts, incoming and outgoing.
+These are observable counters that are emitted every minute.
 The name of the counter is always `json_streams.messages`.
 If your backend is Prometheus, then it will appear as `json_streams_messages_total`.
 The following table shows the attributes that are used.
 Again, if Prometheus is used, the label names are derived from the attribute names by replacing the dots with underscores, unless you do other manipulations in your telemetry collector.

 |Attribute|Description|
 |---|---|